jdrinoca/Finite-Element/README.md

 ---

 ### Final Thoughts
-Why GOD did I use Matplotlib as my animation platform?!?
+Dear GOD why did I use Matplotlib as the animation platform?!?
 Don't get me wrong, the Matplotlib animation function is great, and I'm sure someone who's a better programmer than I would be able to eek out more preformance than me but if they wer smart, they'd probably use something different in the first place.